Jewelry Blog

 How Much Do No Oil Columbian Emeralds Cost?

-As mentioned before, the price of a no oil Colombian emerald can equal a diamond that has the same carat weight.
+As mentioned before, the price of a no oil Colombian emerald can equal a diamond with the same carat weight.
 This just goes to show how valuable no oil Colombian emeralds are.

-There are a number of factors that can influence the overall price of an emerald.
+There are several factors that can influence the overall price of an emerald.
 Just like diamonds, they can be graded according to the four Cs (color, clarity, cut, and carat).
 Naturally, color is the most important quality-determining factor.
-Emeralds need to exhibit a pure green, almost transparent color to be valuable.
+Emeralds must exhibit a pure green, almost transparent color to be valuable.

 No oil Columbian emeralds come with inclusions, an obvious sign that they haven’t been treated in any way.
 However, even though they are bound to have some inclusions, the fewer they have (without treatment), the better.
 While cut and carat are essential to some degree, they don’t determine the price as much as the first two factors.

-No oil Columbian emeralds that aren’t heavily included can cost from ten to hundreds of thousands of dollars, even though they weigh less than one carat.
+No oil Columbian emeralds that aren’t heavily included can cost tens to hundreds of thousands of dollars, even though they weigh less than one carat.
 In fact, one carat of a no oil Columbian emerald is usually estimated at around $100,000.

 Of course, there are some no oil Columbian emeralds that are worth a fortune.
 For example, the Rockefeller Emerald, at 18 carats, was sold for approximately $5.5 million.
 Another famous example of a Colombian emerald is the Elizabeth Taylor Brooch by Bvlgari, which cost around $6.5 million.